-- Water, gas and electric utilities across the U.S. have agreed to suspending shutting off service for failure to pay bills during the coronavirus outbreak (ex Verizon, Eversource, National Grid, see Entergy below) - PayPal is offering assistance to customers who need help paying their PayPal Credit bill.

-- Hyundai relaunched its Assurance Job Loss Protection Program; will make up to six months of payments for new owners who lose their jobs.
-Select new purchases are also eligible for deferred payments for 90 days. - o Bank of America will offer financial services and assistance to clients through its Client Assistance Program, including the option to defer payments and refunds on late fees. - Seamless announced they will defer commission fees for impacted independent restaurants, and have created a Seamless Community Relief Fund, where charitable contributions will go to charitable organizations that support impacted drivers and restaurants. - CVS Health, Walgreens, Walmart and Target are dedicating parking lots and other temporary areas outside of their drugstores across the country to test for the coronavirus. - o BD is boosting manufacturing capabilities for collection devices and testing equipment. - Quest Diagnostics with the help of others, will bring resources to their facilities to increase the capacity for testing. - Target commits to keeping stores open to serve consumers stocking up on necessities and creating a safe environment for their team members. - o Microsoft is offering a six-month trial for the premium version of Microsoft Teams. - U-Haul has offered 30 days of free self-storage at U-Haul-owned and -operated facilities to help college students impacted by unforeseen schedule changes at their universities. - Hertz announced that it will immediately start providing free vehicle rentals to New York City healthcare workers through April 30, 2020. - o Airlines have emphasized flexibility for travelers who are planning or rebooking upcoming travel, by including the ability to cancel plans for an extended period of time. - Netflix created a \$100M fund to those in the creative community which includes crew, cast, electricians, carpenters, drivers, hair and makeup artists and more, many of whom are paid hourly wages and work on a project-to-project basis. - Whole Foods announced it is inviting customers 60 and older to shop one hour in its stores before it opens to the general public. - Lyft announced that it will be offering delivery of critical medical supplies to individuals who need them during this time (the elderly, meals to students who ordinarily get subsidized lunches through school, etc.) as well as donating tens of thousands of rides.
-Uber reported similar initiatives. - PwC will be providing pro bono services and money to help provide critical protective equipment and care essentials for healthcare workers on the frontlines as well as releasing Digital Fitness Application for free to deliver digital upskilling content. - Unilever launched a United for America initiative, which includes a national Day of Service on May 21, when Unilever United States will dedicate its workforce to the community and donate all the products manufactured at its factories that day or products of equal value to those impacted by COVID-19. - Limbach Holdings, Inc., an engineering, construction, maintenance and facilities provider for buildings, is converting existing hotels and college dorms into temporary medical and hospital bed facilities. - o Blackbaud is offering free universal access to its entire curriculum of recorded eLearning resources as well as to its resource library. - O JOANN Stores are donating fabric supplies at curbside to anyone sewing face masks at home through its Make to Give effort.
+- Water, gas and electric utilities across the U.S. have agreed to suspending shutting off service for failure to pay bills during the coronavirus outbreak (ex Verizon, Eversource, National Grid, see Entergy below) - PayPal is offering assistance to customers who need help paying their PayPal Credit bill. - Hyundai relaunched its Assurance Job Loss Protection Program; will make up to six months of payments for new owners who lose their jobs.
+Select new purchases are also eligible for deferred payments for 90 days. - Bank of America will offer financial services and assistance to clients through its Client Assistance Program, including the option to defer payments and refunds on late fees. - Seamless announced they will defer commission fees for impacted independent restaurants, and have created a Seamless Community Relief Fund, where charitable contributions will go to charitable organizations that support impacted drivers and restaurants. - CVS Health, Walgreens, Walmart and Target are dedicating parking lots and other temporary areas outside of their drugstores across the country to test for the coronavirus. - BD is boosting manufacturing capabilities for collection devices and testing equipment. - Quest Diagnostics with the help of others, will bring resources to their facilities to increase the capacity for testing. - Target commits to keeping stores open to serve consumers stocking up on necessities and creating a safe environment for their team members. - Microsoft is offering a six-month trial for the premium version of Microsoft Teams. - U-Haul has offered 30 days of free self-storage at U-Haul-owned and -operated facilities to help college students impacted by unforeseen schedule changes at their universities. - Hertz announced that it will immediately start providing free vehicle rentals to New York City healthcare workers through April 30, 2020. - Hormel Foods "quickly announced a pledge of \$1 million in cash and product donations to assist global, national and local hunger-relief organizations.
+Feeding America, Convoy of Hope, Conscious Alliance and food and hunger-relief organizations in the company's plant communities were among those organizations receiving immediate funding and donations" among many other efforts - Airlines have emphasized flexibility for travelers who are planning or rebooking upcoming travel, by including the ability to cancel plans for an extended period of time. - Netflix created a \$100M fund to those in the creative community which includes crew, cast, electricians, carpenters, drivers, hair and makeup artists and more, many of whom are paid hourly wages and work on a project-to-project basis.